What is a colonoscopy?

 Average Risk Individuals

-Starting at age 45, t is recommended to begin regular screening for colorectal cancer in average-risk individuals.
+Starting at age 45, it is recommended to begin regular screening for colorectal cancer in average-risk individuals.
 The preferred screening method is a colonoscopy, which is typically repeated every 10 years if no polyps are found.

 The colonoscope has a light and a camera at its tip, allowing the doctor to visualize the colon lining on a monitor.
 The procedure helps in diagnosing and treating various conditions, such as colorectal cancer, polyps, inflammatory bowel disease (IBD), diverticulosis, diarrhea and gastrointestinal bleeding.